Solicitors for Boundary Disputes

 Between your property and your neighbour’s property is a boundary line.
-This line determines where your land ends and where theirs begins.
-Boundary disputes can arise in a number of different ways and over the smallest pieces of land.
+This line determines where your land ends and where your neighbour’s land begins.

 - Sarah Davies